 Block quotations are normally indented from the left side of the surrounding text.
 Each style guide has its own guideline for indentations.
 Here are a few examples:

-Unless you are following MLA for academic purposes or are submitting material to a publisher with specific formatting requirements, I highly suggest using your software’s preset indentation function.
+Unless you are following MLA style for academic purposes or are submitting material to a publisher with specific formatting requirements, I highly suggest using your software’s preset indentation function.

 WordPress’s text editor includes a “blockquote” style; however, the appearance of text formatted with this style will depend on your theme—and not all themes are programmed to create traditional block quotations.
 For example, when I use the blockquote style in my current theme, it centers the text to the right of one quotation mark, as shown below.